whalebone7/IP-checker/README.md

 chmod +x ip_check.sh.

-Before using ./ip_checker.sh t, it is recommended to first run httpx on the list of ip addresses or a single ip to check if there are any web servers running on the IP addresses then pass is like:
+Before using ./ip_checker.sh, it is recommended to first run httpx on the list of ip addresses or a single ip to check if there are any web servers running on the IP addresses then pass is like:

 ./ip_checker.sh http(s)://IP_ADDRESS KEYWORD